-How Sober Living Works
+How Sober Living in Delray Beach Works

 While living in a sober residence, individuals are encouraged to attend AA/NA meetings, facilitating their commitment to a 12-step program.
 All participants must follow a code of conduct, in order to sustain the important standards of sobriety.
 While staying at sober living most residents will be expected to get a job, meet a curfew, pay rent, perform daily house chores, attend 12 step meetings, and/or volunteer in the community.
 The idea behind sober living is to allow enough freedom to begin building a life again, but also enough safety and stability that relapse is less likely.